Safeguarding all children in our care is our highest priority.

 Parent Support Adviser

-Our Parent Support Adviser (PSA) is Mrs Sandra Peary.
+Our Parent Support Adviser (PSA) is Jude.
 She is available for you to speak to or meet with and is a friendly ear to share any worry or concern you have.
-Sandra also supports our families with issues around attending school and will offer support and advice about how this can improve if it is causing difficulties.
+Jude also supports our families with issues around attending school and will offer support and advice about how this can improve if it is causing difficulties.
 You can call her on the usual school phone number, 01493 445117.

 Thrive Approach - A Time to Thrive